Impact of the privatisation of British Rail: New trains

 The promoters of privatisation expected that the rolling stock companies (ROSCOs) would compete against each other to provide the TOCs with the rolling stock they required.
-In practice, in most cases the individual TOCs required specific classes of trains to run their services, and often only one of the ROSCOs would have that class of train, resulting in their having to pay whatever the ROSCO concerned cared to charge for leasing the trains.
+In practice, in most cases the individual TOCs required specific classes of trains to run their services, and often only one of the ROSCOs would have that class of train, resulting in them having to pay whatever the ROSCO concerned cared to charge for leasing the trains.
 Old rolling stock was extremely profitable to the ROSCOs, as they were able to charge substantial amounts for their hire even though British Rail had already written off their construction costs.
 As trains grow older, the cost of their lease does not decrease.
 This was due to the adoption of 'indifference pricing' as the method of determining lease costs by the government, which was intended to make purchasing new trains more attractive when compared to running life-expired trains.
-The average age of trains in the UK has decreased from that under the last years of BR, as average rolling-stock age fell slightly from the third quarter of 2001–02 to 2017–18, from 20.7 years old to 19.6 years old, while orders for new stock will bring down the average age to 15 years by March 2021.
+The average age of trains in the UK had decreased from that under the last years of BR, as average rolling-stock age fell slightly from the third quarter of 2001–02 to 2017–18, from 20.7 years old to 19.6 years old, whilst orders for new stock will bring down the average age to 15 years by March 2021.

 Rolling stock manufacturing

 The rolling stock manufacturers themselves suffered under privatisation; with the hiatus in new orders for new trains caused by the reorganisation and restructuring process, the former York Carriage Works (acquired by ABB) had been severely downsized and eventually closed.
 It was reopened by Thrall Car Manufacturing Company in 1997, to manufacture 2,500 wagons for EWS, closing again in 2003.

-The former Metro-Cammell plant in Washwood Heath (later owned by Alstom) followed suit in 2004, closing its doors once the last of the Class 390s rolled off the assembly line.
+The former Metro-Cammell plant in Washwood Heath (later owned by Alstom) followed suit in 2004, closing its doors once the last of the Class 390 rolled off the assembly line.
 Of the original manufacturers, only the former Railway Technical Centre and associated British Rail Engineering Limited works in Derby and Crewe survive to the present day; now owned by Bombardier.
 Hitachi opened a new factory in Newton Aycliffe in 2015.
-CAF opened a new plant in Newport in 2018 while Siemens are to open a new factory in Goole.
+CAF opened a new plant in Newport in 2018 whilst Siemens are to open a new factory in Goole.

 Punctuality and reliability

 The key index used to assess passenger train performance is the Public Performance Measure, which represents the percentage of short-distance trains arriving within 5 minutes, and mid-to-long-distance trains within 10 minutes of schedule.
 From a base of almost 90% of trains arriving on time in 1995, the measure peaked at more than 92% in 1996, before dipping to around 78% in 2002, mostly due to stringent safety restrictions put in place after the Hatfield crash in 2000.
-However, in 2018-2019 the PPM stood at about 86%, after the annual moving average increased to almost 92% in 2012.
+However, in 2018–2019 the PPM stood at about 86%, after the annual moving average increased to almost 92% in 2012.